 This stunning tower block is a 15-storey mixed-use building.
 It contains 144 residential apartments.
 Each has access to outdoor spaces as standard.
 The building also contains several retail outlets on the frontage.
 A direct connection to the nearby park only adds to the appeal.

-Moreover, it’s a more intimate building than many found within the Docklands.
+Moreover, it is a more intimate building than many found within the Docklands.
 This all comes down to the interior’s “beating heart”.
 Developers Hayball wanted to make the building as inviting as possible.
 The use of well-designed lighting systems achieved that.
 The use of modern technologies in construction also helped.

 The “glimpses in-between” areas of the building’s interior stand out.
 Various sections of the building open up to the exterior space.
 Those inside can see plenty of activity and green areas from these spaces.
 This makes the building’s interior more attractive.

-Of course, there’s also a concentrated focus on sustainability.
+Of course, there is also a concentrated focus on sustainability.
 Serrata finds itself among some of the greenest buildings in Australia.
-The building itself carries a 4-star rating from the Green Star organisation.
-Plus, it’s an innovative building.
+The building itself carries a 4-star Green Star rating.
+Plus, it is an innovative building.
 It’s the first to use the multi-residential tool from the Green Building Council of Australia.

 Safetyline Jalousie takes great pride in being a part of this project.
 Our louvre windows helped the building to achieve its exceptional Green Star rating.